Who was fired from The Wonder Years reboot?

 – Reboot: The act of reviving or relaunching a television show or film series with a new cast or storyline while retaining elements of the original.

-– Contractual disputes: Conflicts or disagreements arising from the terms and conditions outlined in a legally binding agreement between parties involved in a project or business venture.
+– Contractual disputes: Conflicts or disagreements arising from the terms and conditions outlined in a legal agreement between parties.

+– Nostalgic charm: The ability of a show or film to evoke feelings of sentimentality and fondness for a previous era or time period.